 The International Commission on Nobility and Royalty

-DEPOSED SOVEREIGNTY AND ROYALTY: how to preserve it and how to lose it
+DEPOSED SOVEREIGNTY AND ROYALTY: How to Preserve it and How it can be Lost

 One must be wary and careful and be fully informed not to be deceived by some of the charlatans or bogus princes who skillfully fight the truth and purposely blur legal realities in order to lead people astray or take advantage of innocent, unsuspecting potential victims.
 It is very important to understand the basic inherent facts about sovereignty and royalty, so one is not taken in by those who masquerade as authentic, but who are really only impostors, who impersonate what is real, genuine and true.

-This article focuses on deposed monarchs --- the "de jure," internal or non-territorial sovereignty of authentic and genuine royal houses.
+This article focuses on deposed monarchies --- the "de jure," internal or non-territorial sovereignty of genuine royal houses.
 The concepts and principles of law explained herein are not to be confused with the requirements for reigning houses that possess defacto rule although many of the fundamentals apply to both.

-It is important to understand that you can have true sovereignty without royalty, as in a republic and other forms of non-royal government, but you cannot have royalty without sovereignty as it is the highest and most importance secular right on earth above all others.
-The subordination and dependence of royalty, or sovereign grandness, on sovereignty itself is of great importance to discern what is fake from what is genuine, true and authentic.
+It is important to understand that in a republic or other forms of non-royal government, you can have sovereignty, but not royalty.
+Sovereignty is the highest and most importance secular right on earth.
+It is above all others things including all royal dynastic rights.
+The subordination and dependence of royalty on the possession of sovereignty is of great importance to discern what is fake from what is true and authentic.
 All royal rights come from and grows out of the rights, entitlements and privileges of sovereignty.
 A king or sovereign prince is royal only because he holds these sovereign rights.